2009 World Series by Renault: Eurocup Formula Renault 2.0

 Félix da Costa then took his first Eurocup victory at Silverstone, to take a five-point lead at the halfway stage of the championship.
 Vergne moved back into contention as he won the second Silverstone race, with non-scores for Costa and Félix da Costa, after the two collided with each other.
 Vergne continued his good run at Le Mans, doing the double and moved into second in the championship, as Costa retired from the second race.
 As it stood, Félix da Costa had a seven-point lead over Vergne, who in turn had a seven-point advantage over Costa.
 The key incident of the season occurred during the Super Pole session at the Nürburgring.
 Félix da Costa and Kevin Magnussen both ran under appeal during the weekend, due to technical infringements.
 Again, Motopark would appeal and would lose again.
 This meant that if Félix da Costa was to win the title, he needed Vergne and Costa to both slip up.
 Sadly for the Portuguese driver, Costa dominated the whole weekend: two pole positions, two fastest laps and two wins; moving into a decisive championship lead.
 As it stood, Costa had 114, Vergne 112 and Félix da Costa 97.

 Félix da Costa had to do as best as he could, and had to rely on his rivals messing up.
-He won the first race in Alcañiz, but unluckily for him, Costa and Vergne followed him home.
+He won the first race in Alcañiz, but Costa and Vergne followed him home.
 Félix da Costa completed the double in the second race, taking his championship tally to 128 points.
 Guest driver and 2009 Formula Renault UK champion Dean Smith was second but was not eligible for points, which meant third place for Costa gave him second-place points (twelve) and gave him the title by ten points, as Vergne finished sixth.
 That placing was vital for the French driver, as he and Félix da Costa finished tied on points, with Vergne taking second due to an extra win on countback.
 Quaife-Hobbs took fourth in the championship, after edging a final race battle with Vergne's team-mate Miquel Monrás.